maximilian-kruse/SPIN/docs/usage/tutorial.md

 Hippylibs prior fields.
 These object define the negative log density of the prior as a cost functional, and implement functionalities for the gradient and Hessian-vector product of the cost w.r.t. to the parameter, here $b$.
-We can further conveniently generate the pointwise variance of the prior, either exactly, or through randomized estimation of the covariance matrix trace.
+We can further conveniently generate the pointwise variance of the prior, either exactly, or through randomized estimation of the covariance matrix diagonal.
 Here we employ the latter option, which is matrix-free and thus suitable for large-scale applications.
-The trace is estimated from a truncated SVD, utilizing the first 50 eigenvalues of $\mathbf{R}$,
+The diagonal is estimated from a truncated SVD, utilizing the first 50 eigenvalues of $\mathbf{R}$,

 ```py
 prior_variance = spin_prior.compute_variance_with_boundaries(